-The Hawaii permitted longline fishery conducts two types of fishing to target the pelagic species of bigeye tuna (deep-set) and swordfish (shallow-set) by setting the fishing gear at different depths in the water column.
+The Hawaii permitted longline fishery conducts two types of fishing to target the bigeye tuna (deep-set) and swordfish (shallow-set) by setting the fishing gear at different depths in the water column.
 Most of the vessels only target tuna while some vessels switch between these two types of fishing depending on the season.
 The majority of the catches by the Hawaii permitted longline vessels were landed and sold in Honolulu, while some of catches were landed and sold on the West Coast of the US Mainland.
-For the period 2003-2020 when the landings and revenue data were available, it can observed that the fish landed and sold in the West Coast has increased gradually since 2008 and stabilized from 2009-2020.
-Based on the West Coast dealers' reports, an average of \$5.3 million in revenue (2.3 million pounds sold) were generated annually from West Coast during the years from 2015-2020, the average annual revenue sold in Hawaii was \$94 million (26 million pounds sold).
+For the period from 2003 to 2020 for which landings and revenue data are available, the fish landed and sold on the West Coast increased gradually since 2008 and stabilized from 2009 to 2020.
+Based on the West Coast dealers' reports, an average of \$5.3 million in revenue (2.3 million pounds sold) was generated annually from West Coast during the years from 2015 to 2020, and the average annual revenue sold in Hawaii was \$94 million (26 million pounds sold).
 However, the data of commercial landings for the West Coast were not available in 2021 and 2022.
-Due to the concerns of incomplete market reports, the total commercial landings and revenue trend of the Hawaii longline presented in Figure 138 were generated only from total pounds kept, value, and the fish price from the Hawaii dealers.
+Due to the concerns of incomplete market reports, the total commercial landings and revenue trend of the Hawaii longline presented in Figure 138 were generated only from total pounds kept, value, and the fish price from Hawaii dealers.

-The total active number of vessels landing fish in 2022 was 144, one new addition to the fleet compared to the 2021.
-The fleet generated total revenues sold in Hawaii markets (revenue generated from HDAR dealer reports) presented in Figure 138, which only included the total revenue generated from HDAR dealer reports.
-The pounds sold in Hawaii markets reported from the HDAR dealers only accounted for 97% of the total estimated value of the total pelagic landings (estimated by the pounds kept from fishermen's report in 2022 assuming100% pounds kept were landed and sold) by the entire fleet.
-In general, the total revenue of the Hawaii permitted longline fleet showed an upward trend for the period of 2012-2017, but has seen declines since 2018, particularly in 2020.
-In 2021 the fleet revenue was up and showed historical high (\$111 million), mainly due to higher fish prices in 2021 while commercial landings in 2021 were at the level similar to 2020.
-The total pounds sold in the Hawaii market were 22 million pounds, valued at \$111 million.
+The total active number of vessels landing fish in 2022 was 144, with one additional vessel compared to the 2021.
+The fleet generated total revenues sold in Hawaii markets (revenue generated from HDAR dealer reports) as presented in Figure 138, which only included the total revenue generated from HDAR dealer reports.
+The pounds sold in Hawaii markets reported from the HDAR dealers only accounted for 97% of the total estimated value of the total pelagic landings (estimated by the pounds kept from fishermen's report in 2022 assuming all pounds caught were landed and sold) by the entire fleet.
+In general, the total revenue of the Hawaii permitted longline fleet showed an upward trend for the period of 2012 to 2017 but has seen declines since 2018, particularly in 2020.
+In 2021, the fleet revenue increased to a historical high (\$111 million), mainly due to higher fish prices in 2021 while commercial landings in 2021 were at the level similar to 2020.
+The total pounds sold in the Hawaii market was 22 million pounds valued at \$111 million.
 The fish prices in 2021 increased from \$3.42/lb in 2020 to \$5.00/lb in 2021.
-In 2022, total commercial landings were 2% lower than 2021, but total revenue were similar to the 2021.
+In 2022, total commercial landings were 2% lower than 2021, but total revenue was similar to the 2021.
 Supporting data of Figure 138 are presented in Table A-122.